Wilgat/ChronicleLogger/docs/ChronicleLogger-spec.md

 #### Example
 In `ChronicleLogger`, lazy evaluation is used for attributes like `__is_python__`, `__basedir__`, and `__logdir__`.
 The attribute is only evaluated when it's first accessed, preventing unnecessary checks during initialization.
 For instance, `inPython()` and the getters for `baseDir()` and `logDir()` implement this by checking if the internal attribute is `None` before computing it.

-**Clarification to Avoid Misunderstanding:** Lazy evaluation ensures attributes like `baseDir` and `logDir` are computed only when accessed.
-Note that `baseDir` is not privilege-aware, unlike `logDir`, to maintain independence.

 ```python
 def inPython(self):